 '''

 pdfgetx3 --version

+pdfgetn3 --version

 '''

-This should display the software version, which should be the same as the VERSION string in the egg file name.
+This should display the software version, which should equal the VERSION string in the egg package name.
 The installation also includes a plotdata command for an easy plotting of text data files.
 To verify if plotdata works, run the plotdata --version command.
+Finally, a comprehensive test of the installed software can be executed using